gitchevv/MovieSynopsisGPT/README.md

 # MoviePrompt

-Small JS project using ChatGPT API to create a movie synopsis, title and image poster based on a sentence by the user.
+Small JS project using ChatGPT API.
+Creates a fictional movies synopsis, title and poster image from a one sentence user input.

 Quick start: